nienkedekker/Front-Trends-2017/README.md

 Let's reach into the past to see if we can find any insights.
 What has been will be again, there is nothing new under the sun.
 In the last couple of years, frontend development has become very complex: there are lots of technologies and frameworks to master.
 Computers move fast.
 It's happened before, and will happen again.
 It happens in backend too: what about virtual machines?

 Maciej feels like standards have slipped a little: it's normal on the web things are as fast now as they were 10 years ago, it's normal that a web page is like 2mb.
 A render time of a second is acceptable, rather than instantaneously.
-Brittle and bloated sorcery: users haven't seen snappy websites in a long time, and this might actually be what they want.
+Brittle and bloated sorcery: users haven't seen truly snappy websites in a long time.

 Of course, the former generations don't tell the newer generations this happens again and again.
 Our generation will forget too.
 So let's talk about the web that came before the web.
 The internet is a powerful force that comes into your private home.
 And it's occupied by big business, just like radio.
 But just like the radio, the internet brings people closer.
 The idea that is hard to accept for us is that people that try to build good things, end up making stuff that ultimately ends up being used for evil.
 Think of the Rwanda genocide: those that created the radio could not foresee their invention being used to incite violence and genocide.
 Technology and human nature interact in interesting ways.
 It is very possible the things we build may be used for bad later on.
 This is a threat, and we need to take it seriously.